psychemedia/middle-english-romances/sir-amadace.md

 His dedes he con forthenke.

-" Now am he Y that noght has, '
+"Now am he Y that noght has, '
 As of a mon that sumtyme was

 Full mykyll seyt by. "